zchee/golang-wiki/vgo.md

 The vgo proposal has been accepted and will be merged in the Go tree and replace dep at a later date.

+You will be able to experiment with the vgo workflow from Go 1.11 as it will be included as an experiment in this release.

 ***

 ### Comment Threads